-I offer professional level mixes at consumer level prices.
-With expertise in all genres, from pop to hip-hop & R&B, electronica to rock, jazz, experimental, ambient, and beyond, I will elevate your sound to the next level.
+I offer professional quality mixes and sessions at reasonable prices.
+With expertise in all genres, from pop to hip-hop & R&B, electronica to rock, jazz, experimental, ambient, and beyond, I will elevate your sound to the next level, and help you make your music your way.

 Would love to hear from you.
 Click the contact button above to get in touch.